 Hazardous waste, paint and chemicals

-- explosive, flammable, toxic and corrosive wastes such as petrol, diesel and alcohol
+- explosive, flammable, toxic or corrosive waste, such as petrol, diesel and alcohol

 - pharmaceuticals, poisons, clinical, cytotoxic and sharps waste

-- chemical wastes subject to control under the Environmentally Hazardous Chemicals Act 1985
+- chemical waste subject to control under the Environmentally Hazardous Chemicals Act 1985

 - radioactive material